svansanten/TextToDistributiveJustice/README.md

 # TextToDistributiveJustice
-*TU Delft Masterthesis - Towards Just Policy Evaluation - unravelling Distributive Justice Principles in a Global Climate Policy Context*
+*TU Delft Masterthesis: Towards Just Policy Evaluation - unravelling Distributive Justice Principles in a Global Climate Policy Context*

 This repository was used in a masterthesis that aimed to answer the following question:
 "To what extent can Large Language Models accurately identify and enhance our understanding of distributive justice preferences in climate negotiation texts?"